- Dr Siobhan Magee

 - Kinship and relatedness, Marriage, History and Memory, Gender and Sexuality, Material Culture, United States, Poland, Political and economic anthropology, Legal anthropology

 Guidance and Feedback Hours

 I am part of the European Research Council-funded project 'A Global Anthropology of Transforming Marriage' (AGATM, PI Professor Janet Carsten).
 In 2017 and 2018, I carried out research on some of the ideas, practices, and histories surrounding marriage in Virginia, USA.

 I've previously worked between Informatics at the University of Edinburgh and Edinburgh College of Art on a design anthropology project about secondhand goods and 'the Internet of Things' (for which I carried out research in Manchester, UK), held a Postdoctoral Research Fellowship at the Institute for Advanced Studies in the Humanities, and taught at the Rijksuniversiteit Groningen in the Netherlands.
 I received my PhD from Edinburgh in 2013.

-(Forthcoming) Material culture and kinship in Poland: An ethnography of fur and society.
+2019.
+Material culture and kinship in Poland: An ethnography of fur and society.
 London and New York: Bloomsbury.

 2019 'Drawing the adult child: US graphic memoir and the anthropologies of kinship and personhood'.
 Anthropology and Humanism.
 Volume 44, issue 1, pages 88-111.

 2019 '‘‘To be one’s own boss": Exceptional entrepreneurs and products that sell themselves in urban Poland’.
 Ethnos: Journal of Anthropology special issue ‘The Anthropology of Selling’.